 In addition to the national taxes, every resident in the Netherlands must pay local taxes to his/her city council (gemeente).
 In general, the municipality is responsible for the following taxes:

 - sewerage tax

-Tourist tax for holiday rentals, bed & breakfasts, and short-stay accommodation will be 10% of the turnover; excluding VAT and tourist tax.
-If you offer paid accommodation to visitors from outside the city, you must pay a tourist tax (toeristenbelasting).
+Tourist tax for holiday rentals, bed and breakfasts, and short-stay accommodation is 10% of the turnover; excluding VAT and tourist tax.
+If you offer paid accommodation to visitors from outside the city, you must also pay a tourist tax (toeristenbelasting).

-Also from 1 January 2020, Amsterdam intends to introduce an advertising tax in order to reduce the amount of on-street advertising in the city.
+Amsterdam introduced an advertising tax, in order to reduce the amount of on-street advertising in the city.
 This includes window advertising, advertising on façades, flags, bus and tram shelters, and large menus.
 Essentially, the greater the visibility of the advertising, the higher the tax.